Pakistani leaders play religious card as protests boil

 "This was a deliberate premeditated attack based on bias, hatred and prejudice," he said of the amateurish film.

-(Additional reporting by Imtiaz Shah in Karachi, Hamid Shaikh in Hyderabad and Aisha Chowdhry in Islamabad; Editing by Michael Georgy, Robert Birsel and Jackie Frank)
+(Additional reporting by Imtiaz Shah in Karachi, Hamid Shaikh in Hyderabad and Aisha Chowdhry in Islamabad; Editing by Michael Georgy and Robert Birsel)